-Linked to the Least Performing of the Dow Jones Industrial Average ®, the Russell 2000® Index and the S&P 500® Index
+Linked to the Least Performing of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index

-- The Auto-Callable Notes Linked to the Least Performing of the Dow Jones Industrial Average ®, the Russell 2000 ® Index and the S&P 500 ® Index, due June 18, 2030 (the "Notes") are expected to price on June 13, 2025 and expected to issue on June 18, 2025. - Approximate 5 year term if not called prior to - Payment on the Notes will depend on the individual performance of the Dow Jones Industrial Average ®, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - Beginning with the June 18, 2026 Call Observation Date, automatically callable semi-annually for an amount equal to the applicable Call Amount if, on the applicable Call Observation Date, the Observation Value of each Underlying is equal to or greater than its Call Value.
-The Call Observation Dates and Call Amounts are indicated on page PS-4. - Assuming the Notes are not called prior to maturity, if the Ending Value of each Underlying is greater than or equal to 95% of its Starting Value, at maturity, you will receive \$1,567.50 per \$1,000.00 in principal amount of your Notes. - However, assuming the Notes are not called prior to maturity, if any Underlying declines by more than 25% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk.
-Otherwise, if the Notes are not called prior to maturity and the Ending Value of the Least Performing Underlying is less than 95.00% of its Starting Value but greater than or equal to 75% of its Starting Value, at maturity you will receive the principal amount of your Notes. - Any payment on the Notes is subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as quarantor of the Notes. - No periodic interest payments. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711HQB2.
+- The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-100 [®] Index, the Russell 2000 [®] Index and the S&P 500 [®] Index, due June 2, 2028 (the "Notes") priced on May 30, 2025 and will issue on June 4, 2025. - Approximate 3 year term if not called prior to maturity - Payments on the Notes will depend on the individual performance of the Nasdaq-100 [®] Index, the Russell 2000 [®] Index and the S&P 500 [®] Index (each an "Underlying") - Contingent coupon rate of 9.50% per annum (0.7917% per month) payable monthly if the closing level of each Underlying on the applicable Observation Date is greater than or equal to 75.00% of its Starting Value, assuming the Notes have not been called. - Beginning on December 4, 2025, callable monthly at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 40% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
+At maturity you will also receive a final Contingent Coupon Payment if the closing level of each Underlying on the final Observation Date is greater than or equal to 75.00% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711HEE9

-The initial estimated value of the Notes as of the pricing date is expected to be between \$937.80 and \$977.80 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is \$979.50 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
-See "Risk Factors" beginning on page PS-8 of this pricing supplement and "Structuring the Notes" on page PS-22 of this pricing supplement for additional information.
+See "Risk Factors" beginning on page PS-11 of this pricing supplement and "Structuring the Notes" on page PS-26 of this pricing supplement for additional information.

 There are important differences between the Notes and a conventional debt security.
-Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-8 of this pricing supplement, page PS-5 of the accompanying product supplement, page S-6 of the accompanying prospectus supplement, and page 7 of the accompanying prospectus.
+Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-11 of this pricing supplement, page PS-5 of the accompanying product supplement, page S-6 of the accompanying prospectus supplement, and page 7 of the accompanying prospectus.